Easy Read Information

 The Department does not hold blood results.
 Please contact your GP or the department you were referred from.

-Jo has over 20 years experience within the NHS and Phlebotomy.
+Jo has over 20 years experience within the NHS with extensive knowledge of managing teams and clinical skills such as phlebotomy and cannulation.